vmware-archive/kube-prod-runtime/docs/FAQ.md

 A: Yes.
 BKPR only adds functionality to an existing Kubernetes cluster while keeping compatibility with other frameworks like Helm.

 #### Q: How does BKPR differ from me deploying the needed components via e.g. Helm, where I can choose which components and configurations to use?
 A: BKPR is an out-of-the-box, fully-tested, maintained, and integrated framework from Bitnami.
-All components, and their configurations, have been tested exhaustively to work on several Kubernetes platforms, such as Azure Kubernetes Service and Google Kubernetes Engine.
+All components, and their configurations, have been tested exhaustively to work on several Kubernetes platforms, such as Azure Kubernetes Service, Google Kubernetes Engine and Amazon Elastic Container Service for Kubernetes.
 Bitnami also follows these upstream components closely to deliver in-time security and bug fixes, freeing you from this burden.

 #### Q: What is the community behind BKPR?
 A: BKPR is an open-source project, which also means that all contributions are welcome, either via code, documentation or by filing issues.